Chemiculs/qengine/README.md

 #### The above may appear underwhelming -

-Keep in mind that the interrupt padding instructions between symbols are well-spaced out throughout the executbale sections of the PE, but are substantial in total - unfortunately hard to display all of these in a single screenshot.
+Keep in mind that the interrupt padding instructions between symbols are well-spaced out throughout the executable sections of the PE, but are substantial in total - unfortunately hard to display all of these in a single screenshot.

 The interrupt3 paddings (0xCC arrays) are regions that the instruction pointer never hits, so we can do anything we want (almost) with them, the engine permutates them between { INT1, INT3, NOP } for the time being with random seed to accomplish this.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------